jjnether/obsidian_backup/_Misc/Beyond Skyrim/Creation Kit/Scripting/5 Complete Example Scripts.md

 **To make this script work**: Attach this script to an activator such as a button, lever, or container.

-## A Quest item you can drop and pick up again and set or reset objectives and Stages.\[[edit](https://ck.uesp.net/w/index.php?title=Complete_Example_Scripts&veaction=edit&section=6 "Edit section: A Quest item you can drop and pick up again and set or reset objectives and Stages.") | [edit source](https://ck.uesp.net/w/index.php?title=Complete_Example_Scripts&action=edit&section=6 "Edit section: A Quest item you can drop and pick up again and set or reset objectives and Stages.")\]
+## A Quest item you can drop and pick up again and set or reset objectives and Stages.

 ```
 ScriptName DroppableQuestObject Extends ObjectReference